Using Commands

 Floatable windows allow you to move them out of the way of your work.
 You may even go so far as to float a window outside of the EViews frame.

-To re-arrange the layout of the Command or Capture window, first make sure the window pane is not in sliding mode (the Pin icon should be IN so that it is vertical).
+To re-arrange the layout of the Command or Capture window, first make sure the window pane is not in sliding mode (the Pin icon should be so that it is vertical).

 Then drag the window to the desired location or dock.